-Even a tiny scratch can mar the appearance of any otherwise pristine porcelain enamel bathtub.
+Even a tiny scratch can mar the appearance of an otherwise pristine enameled metal bathtub.
 Fortunately, repairing small blemishes and minor damage to your tub is not difficult, requiring a few products available at home improvement stores.

 Covering Chips and Scratches

-If the enamel surface of your tub is severely damaged or worn over a wide area, the best option may be a refinishing of the entire tub.
+If the enamel surface of your tub is severely damaged or worn over a wide area, the best option may be to refinish the entire tub.
 Although tub refinishing is significantly cheaper than buying a new tub, it requires extensive surface preparation and the use of toxic chemicals, as well as specialized skills and experience; it's not a do-it-yourself project.

 Evan Gillespie grew up working in his family's hardware and home-improvement business and is an experienced gardener.
 He has been writing on home, garden and design topics since 1996.
 His work has appeared in the South Bend Tribune, the Fort Wayne Journal-Gazette, Arts Everywhere magazine and many other publications.